At Aurigny, we have been working hard to ensure your journey is as safe as possible, allowing you to fly with

 What to expect at arrivals: From UK to Guernsey

-When arriving in Guernsey from the UK all passengers will be directed to a self testing booth and is required to undertake a covid19 test, staff will be on hand to assist any passengers as required, You will be interviewed by the Guernsey Border Agency before being admitted to the Bailiwick.
+When arriving in Guernsey from the UK all passengers will be directed to a self testing booth and are required to undertake a covid19 test, staff will be on hand to assist any passengers as required, You will be interviewed by the Guernsey Border Agency before being admitted to the Bailiwick.
 This can take some time as the GBA need to ensure your documentation is in order, and that you are aware of your requirements.
+Tests will be charged for by the States of Guernsey.

 You must wear your mask through arrivals and proceed directly to your place of self-isolation.